Dronzillla/vu_sa_lab1/README.md

 # Laboratory assignment 1
+This is a small web application project using APIs that I completed while studying the "Software Systems Architecture and Design" course in the Master's program for Software Engineering at Vilnius University.

-## Laboratory assignment 1.A Requirements
+## Laboratory assignment 1.A requirements
 - Create MVC, MVU or MVVM architectural pattern driven web site
 - Site should allow creating, editing, viewing and deleting of at least one entity that is the main focus of business aplication (no persistence required)
 - Business entity should contain at least 4 editable properties
 - Implement validation for all editable properties in create and update scenarios
 - Demonstrate usage of DI+IOC

-## Laboratory assignment 1.B Requirements
+## Laboratory assignment 1.B requirements
 - Create Web service as API
 - Demonstrate 1 business entity creation, reading, editing, deleting, use 4 HTTP verbs (no persistence required)
 - Business entity should contain at least 4 editable properties
 - Unit tests for all API public contracts (100% coverage)

-## Laboratory assignment 1.C Requirements
+## Laboratory assignment 1.C requirements
 - Implement DB layer by using ORM or plain SQL with Repository pattern
 - Demonstrate 1 business entity creation, reading, editing, deleting
 - Business entity should contain at least 4 editable properties